 Bartending in College Cons

 Not every person who comes to the bar will tip you handsomely, and there are some people who won’t even tip you.
-Usually, people tip 2-5% of their drink tab; that means if you have a customer with a 50$ drink tab, you might get 5$ tip.
-However, if they didn’t want to tip, you won’t get paid much from bartending.
+Usually, people tip 2-5% of their drink tab; that means if you have a customer with a 50$ drink tab, you might get a 5$ tip.
+However, if they didn’t want to tip, you won’t get paid much for bartending.
 So, your income totally depends on tips.